rioj7/vscode-highlight/README.md

 }
 ```

+If you want to set different decorations for different themes you can

 Decoration values can also include placeholders like `$1` or `$2` that will be replaced with the content of the respective capturing group, enabling complex use cases like CSS colors highlighting.

 All the supported decoration options are defined [here](https://code.visualstudio.com/docs/extensionAPI/vscode-api#DecorationRenderOptions).